Săpânța: Local Jewish community

-Before the Second World War, an important Jewish community lived in Săpânta.
+Before the Second World War, an important Jewish community lived in Săpânța.
 In 1920 there were 1,023 Jews in Săpânța, which was the original home of the Spinka dynasty of Hasidic Rebbes.
 This is where the Spinka Hasidic dynasty was born.
 In World War II, the Jews of the village were deported (including Isaac Hirsch Weiss) by the Horthy authorities to Auschwitz, where most were killed.
-The survivors were persecuted by the Romanian communist authorities, emigrating to Israel or the US and re-founding the dynasty.
+The survivors were persecuted by the Romanian communist authorities, emigrating to Israel or the United States and re-founding the dynasty.

 Politics and administration

-The commune of Săpânta is administered by a mayor and a local council composed of 13 councilors.
+The commune of Săpânța is administered by a mayor and a local council composed of 13 councilors.
 The mayor, Ion Braicu, from the Social Democratic Party (PSD), has been in office since 2020.
 Starting with the local elections in 2020, the local council has the following composition by political parties: In June 2024, Gheorghe Stan from the National Liberal Party (PNL) has been elected as the new mayor of the commune.
 He is due to take over the mayor's office in September 2024.